Greek Lentil Soup (Fakes)

 • Incredibly Flavorful: The combo of spices mixed with lentils, carrots, and a tomato broth is seriously perfect.

 • Healthy & Hearty: This vegan Greek lentil soup recipe is healthy and hearty, filling you up with so many nutrients.
+Find more recipes like this in my healthy Greek dinners guide.

 • Budget-Friendly: Made with simple, inexpensive ingredients that deliver maximum flavor and nutrition.